usdoj-crt/beta-ada/_pages/law-and-regs/regulations/title-ii-2010-regulations.md

 “equality of opportunity” and “full participation.”
 229 It will also be consistent with public entities’ existing regulatory obligations to provide individuals with disabilities with an equal opportunity to participate in and benefit from their services, obtain the same result, and gain the same benefit.
-230 This approach ensures that nonconformance to the 229 42 U.S.C.
-12101(a)(7).

-technical standard can be addressed when it affects these core promises of equal access.
+230 This approach ensures that nonconformance to the technical standard can be addressed when it affects these core promises of equal access.

 The Department heard strong support from the public for ensuring that people with disabilities have equal access to the same services, programs, and activities as people without disabilities, with equivalent timeliness, privacy, independence, and ease of use.